Cohort 3 began in Fall 2016

 Gabriel Yahya Haage (McGill)

 Gabriel completed a BSc in Biology and a Diploma in Environment at McGill.
 His Honours research dealt with species distribution in benthic ecosystems in the Canadian Arctic.
 The focus of his Diploma was the intersection between environmental issues and religious/ethical views.
 He is currently pursuing a PhD in the Department of Natural Resource Sciences.
 He is part of the Neo-tropical concentration and has received funding from BESS to do research in Panama.
-He is also currently funded by an FRQNT doctoral scholarship geared at multidisciplinary research.
-His research interests focus on freshwater systems and the methods of understanding water demands in the ecological, social and economic spheres.
-By considering water systems in the Neotropics (particularly Panama), he seeks to develop an understanding of how water is considered and partitioned by different institutions, and what this means for maintaining a functioning ecosystem.
-He is particularly interested in the impacts freshwater use has had on indigenous communities in the regions.
+He research has also been funded by an FRQNT doctoral scholarship geared at multidisciplinary research.
+His research focusses on dam projects in Panama, particularly those impacting indigenous communities.
+He seeks to develop a historical and spatial understanding regarding how different institutions interact with dam projects.
+His research also explores, more generally, Human-Wildlife Conflicts and alternatives to the Sustainable Development Goals.

 Keywords: lake ecosystems, habitat conservation, water stress, water use modeling, ecosystem services

 Kelly Hamshaw (UVM)

 Kelly is a PhD student in UVM’s Rubenstein School of Environment and Natural Resources.
 Working with Vermont’s mobile home park communities during Tropical Storm Irene recovery efforts in 2011, both as a researcher and as a volunteer, Kelly has witnessed firsthand the impacts of climate change on rural communities.
 Those experiences serve as her motivation for pursuing transdisciplinary research as part of E4A that offers tangible outcomes for increasing disaster resilience of rural communities in the face of climate change.
 She is a full-time Senior Lecturer of Community Development in UVM’s Department of Community Development and Applied Economics.
 She also supports a variety of community-based research and evaluation projects in the UVM Center for Rural Studies on topics important for vital rural communities such as workforce development and affordable housing.
 Kelly has a BS in Natural Resources and received her MS in Community Development and Applied Economics from UVM.

 Keywords: community, resilience, vulnerable communities, climate justice